+We have explored some market trends for life settlements.
 Conning & Co. released an independent study of the market in November 2018 titled “Life Settlements: Continued Growth, Positive Outlook“.
 There are several interesting findings in the report.

 Trend 1: Economic and capital drivers

 Economic and capital drivers for life settlements are still encouraging.
-The low interest rate environment is still one of the contributing factors in the allocation of capital toward alternative assets.
+The low-interest-rate environment is still one of the contributing factors in the allocation of capital toward alternative assets.
 As a result, the merits of the asset being relatively uncorrelated to traditional markets is proving to still be attractive.

 Trend 2: Increase in Volume and Maturity

 Conning has also reported an increase in the volume of life settlements purchased.
 A strong percentage increase indicates a returned interest in the asset class by investors.
-Additionally, there has been a significant decrease of in force policies, reflecting an increase in maturities.
+Additionally, there has been a significant decrease of in-force policies, reflecting an increase in maturities.
 Their ten-year forecast, predicting the future of the life settlement landscape, spells continued growth.

 Trend 3: Growing Demand for Long-Term Care (LTC) Funding Sources

 Connings’ latest research, suggests a large aging population is a key demographic trend toward policy supply.
-The cost associated with aging continue to increase and life settlements can provide an alternative to funding LTC.
-This combination suggests a positive force for the demand to settle life policies in the in secondary market.
+The cost associated with aging continues to increase and life settlements can provide an alternative to funding LTC.
+This combination suggests a positive force for the demand to settle life policies in the secondary market.